pivot-access-ltd/bma-offline-docs/src/understanding-maas-audit-events-6372.md

 admin        knpge8  bolla          AUDIT  Wed, 16 Jun.
 2021 04:35:50  Node  Started importing images on 'bolla'. admin        knpge8  bolla          AUDIT  Wed, 10 Jun.
 2020 21:07:40  Node  Set the zone to 'danger' on 'bolla'.
 ```

+As it turns out, all of these events are of type `Node`, which means they refer to a particular machine.
+These node events are probably the most important aspect of MAAS audit events -- mainly because they indicate changes to a machine's life-cycle.
+When auditing your MAAS, these life-cycle events will typically be the most useful.

+Let's take a moment to consider the MAAS life-cycle, which can be depicted like this: